 The right marketing platform can also play an important role.
-For instance, Selligent Marketing Cloud’s Cortex allows for human intelligence, augmented with our AI to keep marketers in control.
+For instance, Marigold Engage’s Cortex allows for human intelligence, augmented with our AI to keep marketers in control.
 Marketers can improve the customer experience by optimizing their content, audience, and journeys for each individual.

 Leveraging consumer culture may lead to the next level of personal personalization, which can be the real deal-breaker for creating meaningful connections with consumers.